AMD plans layoffs after recent warning: source

 AMD and Intel have been slow to adapt their PC chip designs to mobile.
 But while Intel has poured its massive resources into efforts to catch up to smartphone chipmakers like Qualcomm, AMD has yet to define a clear mobile strategy.

-The chipmaker has also been plagued by execution setbacks that have led to a loss of market share to Intel and to graphic chip rival Nvidia (NVDA.O).
+The chipmaker has also been plagued by execution setbacks that have led to a loss of market share to Intel and to graphic chip rival Nvidia.

 Shares of AMD were up 0.72 percent in after hours trade.
 They closed down 14.37 percent at $2.74 earlier on Friday, hammered by the company's revenue warning the day before.